CSharperMantle/CSharperMantle.github.io/index.md

 > KilledInvaders: Invaders the player killed.
 Type: int
 > PlayedGames: Games the Player played.
 Type: int
 > PlayedTime: The time the player played.
 Type: System.Nullable<System.TimeSpan>

+#### Known issues
+1. _Playarea_ Border doesn't have borders and corners in right way.
+2. Crash when the window is too small.
+3. _Scanline_ Rectangle and Canvas appears odd when the window is too small.